 - Identify current obstructions and restrictions

 Make sure to identify pending or new obstructions and restrictions periodically to deal with and update the plan accordingly.
-For instance, during a pandemic flying home is more complicated than in the case of a local incident.
+For instance, during a pandemic (like COVID-19) flying home is more complicated than in the case of a local incident.
 Also, health-related issues can cause an obstacle to getting your staff home safely.

 GLOBAL EVACUATION SERVICES FOR YOUR ORGANIZATION

 Infinite Risks International is a Dutch-based global security agency.
 We employ licensed security and risk management consultants who have been trained in specialized units of the military, police and intelligence services from the Netherlands, United Kingdom, and the United States.

 Based on our experience servicing a wide variety of clients, we can advise you on setting up a tailored rescue and evacuation plan, which could include the following services.